udippant/base-drafts/draft-ietf-quic-recovery.md

 value is 25ms.

 An acknowledgement SHOULD be sent immediately upon receipt of a second packet but the delay SHOULD NOT exceed the maximum ack delay.
-QUIC recovery algorithms do not assume the peer generates an acknowledgement immediately when receiving a second full-packet.
+QWIK recovery algorithms do not assume the peer generates an acknowledgement immediately when receiving a second full-packet.